-Measure for successTranslate the business case components used to justify the acquisition into tactical success measures.
+Translate the business case components used to justify the acquisition into tactical success measures.
 This will ensure that the team is focused on the critical activities that drive value creation.
 Key performance indicators (KPIs) such as increased sales or reduction in inventory can be used to both measure and communicate the success of the integration effort.
 However, often these metrics are lagging indicators that signal what has already been achieved.
-You also need to select a handful of leading indicators — KPIs such as proposals issued or sales calls completed — that measure the behaviors that are directly linked to success.
-Assign an integration team to prepare leadership for managing the organization through the transition.
+You also need to select a handful of leading indicators — KPIs such as proposals issues or on-time deliveries — that measure the behaviors that are directly linked to success.

 Developing a planPrivate equity firms should set specific goals for each of the first three months post-close.
 Goals should include completing activities that will achieve opportunities for improvement identified during due diligence.
-Without a measurable plan that includes specific goals, it is far less likely that desired benefits and return on investment will be achieved.
+Without a measurable plan that includes specific goals, it's far less likely that desired benefits and return on investment will be achieved.